mrismanaziz/Reforestation/README.md

-## What has three letters and starts with gas?
-A Car.
+## What's blue and not very heavy?
+Light blue.